 The Rise of Jerry Lorenzo

 Jerry Lorenzo Manuel Jr., born in 1977, is the son of former MLB player Jerry Manuel.
 While his early life revolved around sports, Lorenzo’s passion for fashion eventually took center stage.
 In 2013, he founded Fear of God, a brand that seamlessly blends streetwear with high-end luxury.
-His designs, characterized by muted tones, precise tailoring, and timeless silhouettes, have redefined modern menswear.
+His designs, characterized by muted tones, precise tailoring, and timeless silhouettes, have redefined modern house menswear.

 Fear of God’s Influence on Lifestyle